21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Don’t try to be witty here.
 You don’t want to confuse your reader or leave any doubt about what you’re asking visitors to do.

-Ideally, your CTA will be on a button.
+Ideally, your call-to-action will be on a button.
 You’ve seen these all over the web.

 The button creates an almost tactile experience between the visitor and your website.
 The button might be two-dimensional, but it feels more visceral than simply clicking a text link.